wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ## Optional Extras

 :::danger Spicy Mods Ahead
-The **OPTIONAL** mods ahead may deviation significantly from vanilla aesthetics.
+The **OPTIONAL** mods ahead may deviate significantly from vanilla aesthetics.
 However, many of us consider them indespensible and feel that they greatly enhance the game. **Procceed with caution!**
 :::

 ### [Item Cards](https://www.nexusmods.com/newvegas/mods/85868)